ancwrd1/ldap-rs/README.md

 ## Overview

 This project aims to provide a minimal working LDAP client written in Rust.
 It is currently in the early stages of development.
-The following features are already implemented:

-* Simple bind with username and password
-* Plain, TLS and STARTTLS connections
-* Simple search and paged search

 ## Roadmap

+- [x] Simple bind with username and password
+- [x] Plain, TLS and STARTTLS connections
+- [x] Simple search and paged search
 - [ ] All of the `ProtocolOp` LDAP operations
 - [ ] Streaming search
 - [ ] Documentation